 Mexico is situated south of the United States of America between the gulf of Mexico and the Pacific Ocean.
-A country so diverse which offers something for every visitor, from the north of Mexico with its rugged mountains, deserts and extreme weather.
-In Central Mexico your will find a taste of the real Mexico with it’s colonial cities and pretty towns offering character and colour.
-In Southern Mexico and the gulf of Mexico a wide range of out door activities and adventure can be found, with it’s mangroves, marshes, and forests.
+A country so diverse which offers something for every visitor, from the north of Mexico with its rugged mountains, deserts, and extreme weather.
+In Central Mexico, you will find a taste of the real Mexico with it’s colonial cities and pretty towns offering character and colour.
+In Southern Mexico and the Gulf of Mexico, a wide range of outdoor activities and adventure can be found, with it’s mangroves, marshes, and forests.

 Best time to visit Mexico

 Due to the size of Mexico the weather can be varied and temperatures can be very different at sea level and in the higher grounds.
-As a rule if visiting the beach, the best time is between October and May, however hurricane season is from June to October and temperatures during this time can be hot and humid.
+As a rule, if visiting the beach, the best time is between October and May, however hurricane season is from June to October and temperatures during this time can be hot and humid.
 If visiting higher ground beware the coldest months are between November and January.

 Hotels, Accommodation Mexico

 Mexico accommodation is varied like the country from small guesthouses to large luxury all-inclusive resorts.
 Cancun one of the most popular beach destinations offers over 21000 hotel rooms from cheap and friendly to large and luxury.
 Timeshare is also popular in this area as well as apartments for self-catering.
 Golf and Spa resorts offer something for all the family as well as eco-friendly resorts and adults-only hotels.
 There really is something for everyone.
 If you want true luxury beach accommodation then head out to Baja California which is a popular chill-out destination for American Celebrities.